Updated: Feb 2

-When my role as my friend’s Attorney for their LPA which ended upon their death, I began my role as acting as one of their Executors of their Will and Estate.
+Upon my friend's death, my role as their Attorney for their Lasting Power of Attorney ended.
+I then began my Role as the executor of their Will and Estate.

-Depending on the person’s circumstances, whether they owned property, had assets, family, a business, then the role of an ExecutorAfter will vary in terms of what needs to be done and the length of time it will take to sort out.
+will influence what needs to be done and the length of time it will take to sort out.
 (Bob Marley’s estate is still being sorted out to this day!!)

-Thankfully my friend’s estate was pretty straightforward, but still much to do, and was especially challenging whilst grieving.
-Even though they did not own property, we still needed to deal with the Landlord, who was very kind and supportive throughout.
+Thankfully my friend’s estate was pretty straightforward, but still, there was much to do and was especially challenging whilst grieving.
+Even though they did not own property, we still needed to liaise with the Landlord and utility companies, all of whom were kind and supportive throughout.

-The day after the Funeral we had both the practical and emotional role of cleaning and packing down their home and belongings in a very short space of time as the landlord’s other property had had a fire and he needed to rehouse people.
+The day after the Funeral we had both the practical and emotional role of cleaning and packing down their home and belongings in a very short space of time.
+(48 hours!)

-Very thankful for the friends and neighbours who came to help us!
+Thankfully many friends and neighbours came to help us!

 My next job was to distribute items from the Estate, one of which was posting a Guitar to Austria (which included a few trips down to the Post Office!).